dojo4/redmine_freshbooks_sync/README.md

 These instructions are also available on your redmine instance in the configuration settings for this plugin.
 Head over to `https://my-redmine-instance/settings/plugin/redmine_freshbooks_sync`

-1. Go to the [Freshbooks Developer Portal](https://my.freshbooks.com/#/developer) and click the green **Create an App** button
+1. Go to the [FreshBooks Developer Portal](https://my.freshbooks.com/#/developer) and click the green **Create an App** button
 2. Fill out the form with the following information
   * Application Name: `My company Redmine`
-  * Description: `Synchronize Redmine projects and time entries with Freshbooks`
+  * Description: `Synchronize Redmine projects and time entries with FreshBooks`
   * Website URL: `https://my-redmine-instance-hostname`
   * Application Settings URL: `https://my-redmine-instance-hostname/settings/plugin/redmine_freshbooks_sync`
   * Redirect URL: `https://my-redmine-instance-hostname/freshbooks/redirect`
-3. Click **Save** to be directed back to your Freshbooks Developer Page
+3. Click **Save** to be directed back to your FreshBooks Developer Page
 4. Twist open the newly created app entry.
 5. Copy the **Client ID** into the Client ID field of the plugin settings.
 6. Copy the **Client Secret** into the Client Secret field of the plugin settings.
-7. Set the **Earliest Time Entry Date** to the earliest date to start pushing time entries to Freshbooks.
+7. Set the **Earliest Time Entry Date** to the earliest date to start pushing time entries to FreshBooks.
 It defaults to the first of the current month.
 7. Save your settings
-8. Click on **Freshbooks** in the **Administration** menu to go to the Freshbooks module.
+8. Click on **FreshBooks** in the **Administration** menu to go to the FreshBooks module.
-9. Click on the blue **Authorize with Freshbooks** button to do the OAuth 2.0 login.
+9. Click on the blue **Authorize with FreshBooks** button to do the OAuth 2.0 login.
 This will save a token and you generally shouldn't have to do this again.
 If the button shows up again, just press it.

 ## Setup Synchronization

-In the Freshbooks module you will see 3 tabs **Identity**, **Projects**, and **Time Entries**.
+In the FreshBooks module you will see 3 tabs **Identity**, **Projects**, and **Time Entries**.

-* You'll want to setup initial associations between Redmine projects and Freshbooks projects in the **Projects** tab.
+* You'll want to setup initial associations between Redmine projects and FreshBooks projects in the **Projects** tab.
-* Then Check the **Time Entries** tab to do an initial push of existing time entries to Freshbooks
+* Then Check the **Time Entries** tab to do an initial push of existing time entries to FreshBooks
-* After than, the only maintenance that should be necessary is when new projects are created in Redmine and Freshbooks and the new associations need to be setup.
+* After than, the only maintenance that should be necessary is when new projects are created in Redmine and FreshBooks and the new associations need to be setup.

 ### Identity Tab

-This page just shows your identity in Freshbooks.
-The left side should show your account name in Freshbooks and your mailing address in Freshbooks.
+This page just shows your identity in FreshBooks.
+The left side should show your account name in FreshBooks and your mailing address in FreshBooks.

-The Right side are a few handy deep links into Freshbooks.
+The Right side are a few handy deep links into FreshBooks.

 ### Projects tab

-The first thing you will want to do is push the **Sync Projects** button, this will start pulling a list all the active projects from Freshbooks to your redmine instance and setting up a table for you to associate Redmine Projects with Freshbooks Projects.
+The first thing you will want to do is push the **Sync Projects** button, this will start pulling a list all the active projects from FreshBooks to your redmine instance and setting up a table for you to associate Redmine Projects with FreshBooks Projects.

 Reload this page until **Last Synchronization** appears at the top of the page.

-Now you can start associating Redmine Projects with Freshbooks Projects.
+Now you can start associating Redmine Projects with FreshBooks Projects.

 The table columns are: